Nickel plating

 Additional Services

-- Stress relieving after coating (reducing hydrogen embrittlement)
+- Stress relief after coating (hydrogen embrittlement reduction)

 - Protective atmosphere during heat treatment above 260°C: Nitrogen / Argon